kurtiseisenhuth/Decimal-Degrees-to-Features/README.md

 ```

 ## Output
-The script outputs a CSV file and, if the specified output location is a geodatabase, a feature class within the geodatabase.
+If using the tool in ArcGIS Pro, the script outputs a .csv file and, if the specified output location is a geodatabase, a feature class within the geodatabase (both the exported .csv file and feature class will be pushed to the geodatabase).
+If using the tool as a standalone script, it will ouput a .csv file and shapefile in the locations you update in the script (Lines 113, 168, and 169).

 ## Note
 - Ensure that all required dependencies are installed, and the script is executed within an environment with access to an ArcGIS installation.